ixmael/ctc/README.md

 We use **docker** containers to provide the CTC's services.
 Previous to start the services, you have to setup the services:
 - Configure the database creating a *.env* file in this path with the parameters for the *PostgreSQL* service.
 In the file *.env.example* you have the parameters required.
 - Configure the database to the *laravel/.env* with the parameters of the database.
 - Set the *RestAPI* URL in the *react/.env*.
-In the current configuration services provide the *RestAPI* in [http://localhost:9000/api/v1](http://localhost:9000/api/v1).
+In the current configuration services provide the *RestAPI* in [http://localhost:9000/api/v1](http://localhost:9000/api/v1) and the *RestAPI* documentation in [RestAPI documentation](http://localhost:9000/api/documentation).

 ### Run the services
 ```sh